gudicm/snippets/cooks/md/CSharp.md

 <p>

     example of stateless class is static class, only have calculation methods.
-Statefull object are entity classes or business object  holding a context context
+Statefull object are entity classes or business object  holding a context

 </p>
 </details>